The Nellor Law Office provides legal services to debtors, committees and creditors in bankruptcy cases and proceedings.

-We have seen many bankruptcy cases that should not have been filed and we know that many people file bankruptcy without ever knowing that there are (or may be) alternatives.
+We have seen many bankruptcy cases that should not have been filed and we know that many people file bankruptcy without ever knowing that there are (or may be) alternatives that are a better fit for their situation.
 Undoing a bankruptcy, or a mess resulting from a bankruptcy that should not have been filed, can be an expensive, difficult, and time consuming project.

 About Attorney Fees In Bankruptcy Cases